 - Cultivating authentic relationships and engagement with under-invited communities both throughout the organization, and in our work outside the organization.

-- Utilizing the Equity, Diversity, and Inclusion Committee to integrate equity work throughout all facets of the organization.
+- Utilizing the Equity, Diversity, and Inclusion Committee to integrate anti-racist work throughout all facets of the organization.

-- Reassessing our hiring practices and internal policies using a racial equity lens with the ultimate goal of including POC across all departments and leadership levels, including the Board of Trustees.
+- Reassessing our hiring practices and internal policies using a racial equity lens with the ultimate goal of including more POC across all departments and leadership levels, including the Board of Trustees and Advisory Council.

 - Ensuring our artistic output is reflective of our community and our goals surrounding equity, diversity, and inclusion.